jlbradley1844/jlbradley1844.github.io/_drafts/spirituality-definition.md

 by believing that it is a force that is essentially personal, as it differs from person to person.

-Spirituality, then, becomes a nebulous concept, beyond rigorous study.
-If we believe these claims by the materialists are true, then indeed, "spirituality" is too fuzy and amorphous to be worth any sort of serious study, an emic folk concept used to cover up inarticulated personal feelings.
+If we believe these claims, then indeed, "spirituality" is too fuzy and amorphous to be worth any sort of serious study, an emic folk concept used to cover up inarticulated personal feelings.
-The question is - are these claims true?
+The question is - are they actually true?

 When one considers the different forms of spirituality outlined in the Baha'i writings, the answer is clear, but it depends upon which "spirituality" is meant.
-If by "spirituality," one is referring to the "cosmological" definition regarding the spiritual as immaterial forms outside of nature, the forms of neoplatonist, idealist or other metaphysical thought, then plainly the first assertion is correct.
-Such metaphysical claims are not emperically testable.
+If by "spirituality," one only referring to the "cosmological" description regarding the spiritual as immaterial forms outside of nature, the forms of neoplatonist, idealist or other metaphysical thought, then plainly the first claim is correct; such metaphysical claims are not emperically testable.
-Indeed, this
+This author suspects this
-is the why theologians studying the spiritual used logic of increasing rigor and formality over history - because reason is the only way to intellectual flesh out such realities.
-The second assertion is incorrect, in that the same logic must hold for everyone; insofar as there is a "spiritual" nature, it must hold to the same logical imperatives for everyone.
+is the why theologians studying the spiritual used logic of increasing rigor and formality over history - because reason is the only way to intellectually flesh out such realities.
+The second claim is incorrect; if there is a well-defined conception of spirituality, then this must hold for everyone.
+That is, if there is a "spiritual" nature, it must hold to the same logical imperatives for everyone.

-On the other hand, neither assertion is true about the Baha'i "practical" defintion of spirituality referring to a host of attibutes and behaviors as spiritual.
+Additionally, both claims are untrue of the Baha'i "practical" defintion of spirituality, which refers to a host of attibutes and behaviors as spiritual.
 Even accross cultures, concepts such as goodness, virtue and religious dedication and are understood by all.
 Far from being nebulous, such things can be defined and studied.
 A cursory